ltettoni/logic2j-engine/README.md

 # logic2j-engine
-A First-order logic inference engine for Java; core of logic2j
+A first-order logic inference engine for Java; the engine underlying logic2j

+## Goals

 ## Comparison of logic2j-engine to logic2j prolog engine